OpenINF/wg-a-team/README.md

 ## Connecting with the Team

-We're a friendly bunch of people who are happy to help you; we want to hear about your ideas and your problems and what you think we could do to make your work more productive.
+We’re a friendly bunch of people who are happy to help you; we want to hear about your ideas and your problems and what you think we could do to make your work more productive.